Furiosa: A Mad Max Saga: Chapter 2: Lessons from the Wasteland

-Sometime after, Dementus besieges the Citadel, another settlement with fresh water and agriculture.
+Sometime after, Dementus besieges the Citadel, another settlement with fresh water and plants.
 However, the Horde is repelled by the War Boys, the fanatical army of Citadel warlord Immortan Joe.
-Dementus uses a Trojan Horse strategy to capture Gastown, an oil refinery that supplies the Citadel with gasoline.
-At peace negotiations, Joe recognizes Dementus's authority over Gastown and increases its supplies of food and water in exchange for the Horde's Organic Mechanic and Furiosa.
+Dementus uses a Trojan Horse strategy to capture Gastown, an oil refinery that supplies the Citadel with gasoline, from Joe's brother.
+At peace negotiations, during which Joe's brother is accidentally killed, Joe recognizes Dementus's authority over Gastown and increases its supplies of food and water in exchange for the Horde's Organic Mechanic and Furiosa.
 Afterwards, Joe imprisons Furiosa with his stable of "wives" inside a vault.
 After Joe's son Rictus shows an attraction towards her, Furiosa devises a plan to escape.
 One night, Rictus breaks Furiosa out of Joe's vault to rape her, but she slips from his grasp using a wig made from her own hair and disappears.
 Disguised as a mute War Boy, Furiosa works her way up the ranks of Joe's men for over a decade.